tosilfv/React-simple-calculator/README.md

 The App is written using Hooks (New React).
 <br />
-The App is divided into components that use helpers from theutils folder.
+The App is divided into components that use helpers from the utils folder.
 <br />
 Styles are created with CSS.